 It creates stronger teams

 When individuals work together, tensions are bound to occur.
 However, when teams are tied with the gossamer strings of social capital, tempers don’t flair so readily as the teams work through their problems.
-Diversity and inclusion within the team further enhances social capital and improves the effectiveness of the team.
+Diversity and inclusion within the team further enhance social capital and improves the effectiveness of the team.

 Social capital in marketing